Choosing a kitesurfing training kite

 And what exactly are you going to be doing with your kite surfing training kite?
 Skating on ice?
 Surfing on water?
 Sliding through snow?
 Simply standing there?
 Different kites are built for different purposes, so don’t be suckered in by design styles and colours you like.

 Go for one that actually suits your purpose and will help you achieve what you want to achieve.
 Many product descriptions of trainer kites online will have an ideal function mentioned, and if you’re buying one in person you can simply ask a member of staff in the shop to lend you a hand.

 Lastly, big kites in moderate winds require an enormous amount of skill to control, so starting off smaller is always best if you’re a beginner.
 If you’re a little more advanced, by all means give a bigger kite a try.
 Just don’t be afraid to swap it for a smaller one if you’re having extreme difficulty from the offset.

-Consider these four main factors and your kite-flying days should be a breeze!
+Consider these four main factors when choosing a kitesurfing training kite and your kite-flying days should be a breeze!